Tony118g/bundu-restaurant/README.md

         ![Account updated successfuly message image](documentation/readme-images/account-updated-message.png)

     * **Password change and reset** - Registered users are able to change their passwords if they are logged in.
 The option to do so is in the page used to edit account details.
 If a user forgets their password, they have the ability to reset it via a link in the login form using their account email address.
-        * This functionality is provided by Django Allauth and I adapted the templates to suit the theme of the site..
+        * This functionality is provided by Django Allauth and I adapted the templates to suit the theme of the site.

     * **Deleting an account** - Registered users also have an option in their profile page to delete their account.
 I decided that users should have the ability to remove all of their records and information from the site.
 Since this is a fictional site and is made for educational purposes I thought it was especially important to allow users to have full control of their data.
         * When a user selects the option to delete their account, they are prompted to confirm their intent to do so first.
 In the confirmation prompt, a warning is provided to inform the users that all their data will be lost including all their account details and reservations.